AshTheLegend/AshTheLegend/README.md

 - 👋 Hi, I’m @AshTheLegend
--  I’m interested in nothing much.
-Just a bit of stories, kdramas, animes, and mangas.
+- Can't wait to get involved more and more in programming.
-- 🌱 I’m currently learning CSCI and jeez do i really have to follow the form github is presenting...
+- 🌱 I’m currently learning CSCI, too close to graduation.
+Yet, I'd say self learning is way more beneficial than the disappointing curriculums in my country.
-- 💞️ I’m looking to collaborate on ... nobody
+- 💞️ I’m looking to collaborate in learning.
 - 📫 How to reach me ... +961 76 350 373

 <!---